microsoft/cobalt/GETTING_STARTED_ADD_PAT_OWNER.md

 ### Steps

 1. Initialize Azure Repo Subscription with Cobalt

+    This step helps you setup your Azure Devops repo with Cobalt templates that matter to you.
+These are common instructions that are needed for any audience interested in using Cobalt for infrastructure automation.

     * Create a new project
         * Sign-in to Azure DevOps (https://azure.microsoft.com/en-us/services/devops/)